You may have noticed that RankXL loads faster than it used to…

 The only thing you have to remember is not to turn on the “minify” options for both CloudFlare and W3 Total Cache.

 Only one of them should be turned on.

 They’re both turned off by default so you shouldn’t need to worry about this, though.

 If you’re looking to maximize your site speed, then I highly recommend going through the steps in this tutorial.

 RankXL isn’t big enough yet where I feel I need to invest in more expensive hosting options.
 But even while running on shared hosting from Bluehost, my site speed now rivals the speed of bigger blogs running on much more expensive hosting plans.

-(EDIT: I moved RankXL to Traffic Planet.
+(EDIT: I moved RankXL to WPX Hosting.
 Check out the results here.)

 You should see a huge improvement in your site load speed, especially if you’re using cheaper hosting solutions to begin with.

 Test your website speed at Pingdom and you’ll notice a big improvement.